plutov/pliutau.com/content/slack-stranger-bot-in-go.md

 >
 > Nice, super private
 >
-> So it will work to find random person to talk :slightly_smiling_face:
+> So it will work to find random person to talk
 >
 > **Random WizelinerAPP** [10:31 PM]
 >
-> :wat:
+> wat
 >
 > hahaha
 >